 I have given public lectures all over the world, including in India, Bangladesh, Germany, Belarus, Uzbekistan, and Russia.

-I live in London with my wife, Anastasia.
+I reside in London with my wife, Anastasia.
 Previously, I lived and worked in Vilnius, Seattle, Moscow, and Novosibirsk.
-I have visited 43 countries, crossed the Arctic Circle eight times, sailed the Mediterranean and Adriatic Seas, kayaked the Sea of Japan, and swam in Siberian rivers at 0 °C.
+I’ve visited 43 countries, crossed the Arctic Circle eight times, dined in the Kremlin, sailed the Mediterranean and Adriatic Seas, won a storytelling competition, walked across every Thames bridge in London, kayaked the Sea of Japan, and swum in Siberian rivers at 0 °C. Along the way, I’ve been ordained as a minister, had my wedding officiated by an astronomer, performed in several plays—including the role of Lemuel Gulliver—and been kissed on the cheek by the first woman in space.
+I have also tried, so far unsuccessfully, to prosecute Vladimir Putin for his war crimes.

 I love bees.